 Contrary to popular belief, divorce rates in the US have been declining for the last 3 years, and we are now seeing the lowest divorce rates in nearly half a century.

 There is some debate surrounding the reason for the recent decline, but experts give credit to two factors.
-The first being that younger generations are waiting longer to get married, and the second being that couples aren’t using marriage as a way to stabilize rocky relationships.
+First, younger generations are waiting longer to get married, and secondly, couples aren’t using marriage as a way to stabilize rocky relationships.

 Family therapy has been successful in resolving conflicts parents have within their relationship, along with any child behaviors that may put a strain on marriages.
 This may be a good first step before seeking out marriage counseling.

 If you really want to push the lines, you can seek a therapist who is willing to see you and your partner.
 Many therapists have experience working with couples, but it’s also worth noting that you may not get the same quality of counseling you would from an experienced marriage therapist.